-With 2024 being dubbed as 'the year of elections', the threat of disinformation has gained pace and so has the frantic search for comprehensive solutions to this problem.
+With 2024 being dubbed as "the year of elections," the threat of disinformation has gained pace and so has the frantic search for comprehensive solutions to this problem.
 The far-reaching impacts of disinformation, from societal polarization to the role of technology in its spread, present substantive challenges to democratic states.
 Given the urgency of this issue, three early career researchers from the Europe and Americas group within the Institute of Geoeconomics (IOG) conducted a six-month research project between January and June 2024 on the relationship between democratic backsliding and disinformation.
-Our research consists of three select case studies, Hungary, the United States, and the United Kingdom due to the relative degrees of democratic backsliding in each, to analyze the current state of disinformation in each country, their policy responses, and the impact of disinformation on the three countries.
+Our research consists of three select case studies, Hungary, the United States, and the United Kingdom were selected due to the different degrees of democratic backsliding in each state.
+We analyzed the current state of disinformation in each country, their policy responses, and the impact of disinformation on the three countries.
 We conclude the report by outlining the state of disinformation in Japan, and lay out five policy recommendations that may be applied to Japan based on the three main case studies.

-Hungary was selected as the country in Europe that has experienced among the most democratic backsliding since 2010, transitioning from a liberal democracy to an electoral autocracy, 1 despite its successful democratization after the collapse of the communist rule.
+Hungary was selected as the country in Europe that has experienced significant democratic backsliding since 2010, transitioning from a liberal democracy to an electoral autocracy, despite its successful democratization after the collapse of communist rule.
 In this chapter, we introduce the example of the Orbán administration and its political party's increasing influence over the media and the resulting spread of disinformation in the Hungarian context.
-The
+The United States was selected as a major liberal democracy vulnerable to democratic backsliding due to its domestic political environment.
+A combination of distrust towards institutions and the media, coupled with a lack of regulation of social media platforms, has led to the accelerated spread of disinformation.
+The United Kingdom was selected as a country that has displayed stronger institutional resilience, despite having been susceptible to similar forces of populism and disinformation during the Scottish Independence and